 Lindsey Dietz says

 Megan!
 This is going to be life-changing for so many people on AIP who can’t enjoy typical holiday sides!
-I’m swooning over those bacon-wrapped brussels sprouts!
+I’m swooning over those bacon-fat cooked brussels sprouts!

 Megan Stevens says